nsubordin81/blog.synapseflux.com/docs/_drafts/software development/2025-02-07-event-sourcing-applicatoin-1.md

 - you can run into issues if you have externally visible side effects whenever you reapply all the events.

 any database that can process events in order is suitable for event sourcing, but some databases and even Kafka are suggested for doing so.

+## notes from RPGMyLife implementation

+ran into a decision point. for most of this time building out the app I continued using the excel spreadksheet pilot version of my app to track my tasks and goals, which meant Iwas less likely to dogfood. the functionality also just wasn't there, so it made sense. once I got the event sourcing kinda sorta working, I decided I should double track in the database and in my app to put the stuff to the test, I should have an MVP by now, and if things break or I hit something, it will be a test of the claims that the event sourcing model is flexible to change.

+problem is I was using an ephemeral container memory to store the mongo stuff, so I had some options:
+- use a persistent volume to do it
+- use a commit log through a file append structure to get the events stored on the filesystem
+- eventually, maybe kafka

+LLM helped me out, suggested that I use docker compose and also split out my persistent volumes between event store and everything else. it also suggested that I should do the file appender and persistent volume approaches both now and table kafka because I don't have the requirements that would justify it, not being distrubited or having scale in terms of services taht would require the pub sub model on steroids that is kafka